deepanshuSoni22/Book_Store/README.md

-## College Final Project: Online Bookstore
+## Final Year College Project: Online Bookstore

-This is a college final project for an online bookstore built with Django.
+This is my final year college project, an online bookstore built in Django.
 It allows users to browse, upload, buy, and read digital books (PDFs) securely within the application.

 ## 📷 Screenshots